 2. Embrace the imperfection

-Photographers usually don’t notice big mistakes because they are so busy on improving those small mistakes, they get obsessed with those mistakes.
-Please don’t do that, don’t obsess over small mistakes and ignore the noticebale ones.
+Photographers usually don’t notice big mistakes because they are so busy improving those small mistakes, they get obsessed with those mistakes.
+Please don’t do that, don’t obsess over small mistakes, and ignore the noticeable ones.

 3. No Subject

-Everybody likes to click lights, the sky and the beauty of the nature (even non aspiring photographers) but that is just the beginning of it.
-You need to take care of the content of the content too.
+Everybody likes to click lights, the sky, and the beauty of nature (even non-aspiring photographers) but that is just the beginning of it.
+You need to take care of the content too.
 When you mix the two that is when things go crazy and beautiful.

-Think about ideas, emotions and feelings, capture a photograph that tells you a story.
-A photograph isn’t just a photograph but it is something that the other person can feel connected too.
+Think about ideas, emotions, and feelings, capture a photograph that tells you a story.
+A photograph isn’t just a photograph but it is something that the other person can feel connected to.

 A photograph is an emotion, it is your own voice, something you can see and feel the whole view of.
 A photograph is much more than a photo. n

 4. Be consistent